vosslerbr/vscode-snippets/README.md

 ## TypeScript

-All TypeScript snippets will be typed where appropriate
+All TypeScript snippets will be typed where appropriate.

 ## Default Parameters